ethanp/Notes/Misc Papers Notes.md

 ### Conclusions

-* "Our users like the perfor- mance and high availability provided by the Bigtable im- plementation, and that they can scale the capacity of their clusters by simply adding more machines to the system as their resource demands change over time."
+* "Our users like the performance and high availability provided by the Bigtable implementation, and that they can scale the capacity of their clusters by simply adding more machines to the system as their resource demands change over time."
 * "An interesting question is how difficult it has been for our users to adapt